imakumar98/php-fast/README.md

 # PHP Fast
-PHP Fast is a mini framework use to APIs in days.
+PHP Fast is a mini framework use to create APIs in days.

 ## Folder Structure
 PHP Fast provides very easy and simple folder structure to work with, where you will have all basic necessary functions.